cosmos/cosmos-sdk/docs/gaia/join-testnet.md

 of the Cosmos-SDK to use and details about the genesis file.
 :::

-Please ensure you have the [Cosmos SDK](/getting-started/installation.md) installed.
+**Please ensure you have the [gaia binaries](/getting-started/installation.md) installed.**

 If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](#upgrading-from-previous-testnet).

 ## Setting Up a New Node